vulook/vulook/README.md

 - 👋 Hi, I’m @vulook
-- 👀 I’m interested in photography
+- 👀 I’m interested in JAVA programming, photography
 - 🌱 I’m currently learning JavaCore
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate as a Java developer
-- 📫 How to reach me ...
+- 📫 How to reach me fb: https://www.facebook.com/t45l2db63dpm/

 <!---
 vulook/vulook is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.